avpnusr/torprivoxy/README.md

 **TOR and Privoxy in docker container**
 ===

-This repository has multiarch support and is regularly updated.
+This repository has multi architecture support and is regularly updated.
 Container is built for amd64, arm and arm64.

 Kudos to [rdsubhas](https://hub.docker.com/r/rdsubhas/tor-privoxy-alpine).